Physics-50/Module-3/docs/week3.md

 You should submit the following on Gradescope:

-+ A plot used to determine the wavelength of your laser for the 500 lines/mm grating.
++ A plot used to determine the wavelength of your laser for one of the gratings.
 This plot must include the uncertainties on your data points and include a line of best fit that has been determined with a weighted fit.
 As always make sure to include units on your axis labels.

-+ A plot used to determine the wavelength of your laser for the 1000 lines/mm grating.
-This plot must include the uncertainties on your data points and include a line of best fit that has been determined with a weighted fit.
-As always make sure to include units on your axis labels.
++ In ~5 sentences tell us about what you did to reduce the uncertainty in your results, randomize systematic error and accurately estimate your uncertainty.
+You may attach a picture if helpful but it is not necessary to do so.

++ Your best estimates for the wavelength before and after applying the correction discossed in this section.

 + A plot showing the wavelength you determined as a function of diffraction grating spacing for the two spacings of diffraction grating you measured.
 Your results should include your propogogated uncertainty in the wavelength as determined from your best fit line to the data you obtained for the position of interference maxima as a function of the separation of the diffraction grating from the screen.

-+ Do your answers appear to agree with each other and with the wavelength specified by the manufacturer [630-680nm](https://laserclassroom.com/product/standard-red-laser-pointer/)?
-If not what do you think might explain the discrepancy?
++ A link to a spreadsheet with your experimental data

 These links are from a previous module and need to be updated: